 Internal Use of Software Development Costs (Capitalized Software)

 The Company capitalizes costs related to the development of internal-use software.
-Costs incurred during the application development phase are capitalized and amortized using the straight-line method over the estimated useful life.
+Costs incurred during the application development phase are capitalized and amortized using the straight-line method over the estimated useful life, estimated at three years.

 Goodwill